How to Spend Two Weeks in Japan: An Itinerary for First-Time Visitors

 If you have extra time and love checking out quirky sights when you travel, head to Yunessun Spa Resort, which was my one big Hakone oversight.
 There, you’ll be able to bathe in hot pools filled with sake, coffee, red wine, and even ramen.

-Where to stay in Hakone: We opted for a private room in a lovely guesthouse, with a tatami mat floor to sleep on, and a private onsen on-site.
-It ended up being one of our favourite stays in Japan!
-The staff were lovely, and there was a restaurant/bar with fantastic pizzas.
-It had a cosy and chill atmosphere, with great food and wine, and lots of blankets to snuggle up with as we ate.
+Where to stay in Hakone: We opted for a private room in a lovely guesthouse, with a tatami mat floor to sleep on and a private onsen on-site.
+It ended up being another one of our favourite stays in Japan!
+The staff were lovely and there was a restaurant/bar that served up surprisingly fantastic pizzas.
+It had a cosy and chilled-out atmosphere, with great food and wine, and lots of blankets to snuggle up with as we ate.
+It was also worth staying here just to experience the private onsen — we got to go in as a couple!

 Day Six: See the Snow Monkeys in Yudanaka (Optional)